Inequality Constrained Trajectory Optimization with A Hybrid Multiple-shooting iLQR: Background

 \subsection{Generalization to Multiple Shooting Framework}

-The multiple-shooting formulation introduces the intermediate state decision variables \cite{Lantoine2012}.
+The multiple-shooting variant was proposed by introducing intermediate state decision variables \cite{Lantoine2012}.
 Additional matching constraints \cite{GiftthalerIROS2018} or additional cost term \cite{HowellIROS2019} are required to ensure the dynamical feasibility.
-Our proposed algorithm is based on the former strategy.
-More details can be found in \cite{GiftthalerIROS2018}\cite{MastalliICRA2020}.
+Here we give a brief description of the former strategy in \cite{GiftthalerIROS2018} and readers can refer to \cite{GiftthalerIROS2018}\cite{MastalliICRA2020} for more details.